How to Personalise Your Loyalty Program - 6 Great Examples

 Unique Loyalty Program Name

 First, let’s start with something simple - a name for your loyalty program.
-It might seem straightforward but even the naming of your loyalty program matters.
+It might seem straightforward but loyalty program names can really help when it comes to loyalty program personalisation.

 Things to consider when choosing a loyalty program name: